Associations and institutions are welcome to apply to become members of the ALCC.

 Licensing best practices

-- Keeping your licences flexible such as using technology neutral language, avoiding exclusive lists of example uses, etc.
+- Keeping your licences flexible such as by using technology neutral language, avoiding exclusive lists of example uses, etc

-- Avoid accepting terms that force libraries and archives to give up their rights under the Copyright Act.
+- Avoiding terms that force libraries and archives to give up their rights under the Copyright Act